Nidrax/sr-remaster-pl/README.md

 This is an original translation, unrelated to the popular Polish translation of dialogues and the Dark Chronicles made by lokarchives.

-When creating this translation 11 years ago for the Let's Play series on YouTube, I focused primarily on making it sound natural to the Polish audience, being as accurate as possible, but also maintaining the wording proper to a Dark Fantasy work, avoiding anachronisms, modern slang and English calques that do not sound very natural in Polish.
+When I started creating this translation 11 years ago for the Let's Play series on YouTube, I focused primarily on making it sound natural to the Polish audience, being as accurate as possible, but also maintaining the wording proper to a Dark Fantasy work, avoiding anachronisms, modern slang and English calques that do not sound very natural in Polish.

 The translation does not currently support Polish "ogonki" diacritics in the in-game menus